 Even after that, there’s no guarantee that their product will succeed.
 Social media helps you get a real-time understanding of how people feel about things.
-You can get a great understanding of the direction in towards which they’re tilting and you can pivot accordingly.
+You can get a great understanding of the direction towards which they’re tilting and you can pivot accordingly.

-An example of this can be taken from Xbox’s Xbox One console announcements during which they made their Kinect accessory a mandatory for their console, disallowed sharing of used games, and featured an always-on requirement.
+An example of this can be taken from Xbox’s Xbox One console announcements during which they made their Kinect accessory mandatory for their console, disallowed sharing of used games, and featured an always-on requirement.
 It backfired immensely on them and while Xbox listened to the customers and removed these restrictions, by the launch day, it was too late.

 Sony overtook them and capitalized on Xbox’s mistakes.

-There are pros and cons of social media, but nobody can deny that it’s one of the greatest inventions of all times.
+There are pros and cons of social media, but nobody can deny that it’s one of the greatest inventions of all time.
 If you use It correctly, it will only give you good results.
 So, the onus lies on you, how do you want to use social media?